whypet/GhostpingLogger/README.md

 it detects message edit and message delete events that previously had a mentionned user

 # does this have a database?
-no. this was originally made for siam alam's community and does not contain an SQL database or anything similar. it only uses JSON for the bot's token and command prefix.
+technically yes but that's because it only uses JSON to get the bot's token and command prefix.

 # what does this thing use
 it uses DSharpPlus (latest version, compiled dll reference) for the bot to work.